-Council ensures that all short-term investments of cash, interest rate risk management, as well as any foreign exchange activity is undertaken with institutions that are of a high quality credit standing to ensure amounts owing to Council are paid fully and on due date.
+The Council ensures that all short-term investments of cash, interest rate risk management, as well as any foreign exchange activity is undertaken with institutions that are of a high quality credit standing to ensure amounts owing to the Council are paid fully and on due date.

-More specifically, Council minimises its credit exposure by:
+More specifically, the Council minimises its credit exposure by:

-- Ensuring all investment, cash management, interest risk management and any foreign transactions are undertaken with entities that have a Standard and Poor's (S&P) credit rating (or equivalent) no worse than the minimum levels stated in the table below. - · Limiting total exposure to prescribed amounts. - · Rigorously monitoring compliance against set limits.
+- Ensuring all investment, cash management, interest risk management and any foreign transactions are undertaken with entities that have a Standard and Poor's (S&P) credit rating (or equivalent) no worse than the minimum levels stated in the table below. - Limiting total exposure to prescribed amounts. - Rigorously monitoring compliance against set limits.

-Institution Minimum S&P short-term issuer credit rating Minimum S&P long- term credit rating Total exposure limit for each counterparty Government N/A N/A Unlimited Local Government Funding Agency (LGFA) N/A N/A Unlimited Registered Bank A-1+ AA- \$30 million
+Institution Minimum S&P short-term issuer credit rating Minimum S&P long-term credit rating Total exposure limit for each counterparty Government N/A N/A Unlimited Local Government Funding Agency (LGFA) N/A N/A Unlimited Registered Bank A-1+ AA- \$30 million

 If any counterparty's credit rating falls below the minimum specified in the above table then all practical steps are taken to reduce the credit exposure to that counterparty to zero as soon as possible.
 Exceptions are reported to the Chief Executive and reported to Council.
+A current list of S&P rated issuers is included in Appendix V.